samsmithnz/R2D2/chapter02-blueprints.md

 ## Blueprints
-Next, we downloaded some blueprints, printed them at Staples, and then attempted to glue them to some plywood.
+Next, we downloaded some blueprints, printed them in full size at Staples, and then attempted to glue them to some plywood.
 It turns out gluing paper to wood is nuanced, but we eventually discovered that gluesticks and a scraper to flatten the paper works well.

 Finn holding up the blueprints - printed at 1:1 scale
 ![Finnblueprints](https://user-images.githubusercontent.com/8389039/171160423-c47fb825-f6b1-4721-8f67-d0157869ff02.jpg)